llakshmanakumar/table-coloring-rules/README.md

 table-coloring-rules
 ====================

-Jquery plugin to color the html table based on values
+Jquery plugin to color the html table rows/data based on the value as per the rules defined.